10 Cross-Channel Ferries (and alternatives)

 Find Your Ferry!

-Taking a cross-channel ferry - or train to France via the Channel Tunnel - can be a great start to a family holiday on the Continent.
+Taking a cross-channel ferry - or train via the Channel Tunnel - to France can be a great start to a family holiday on the Continent.
 There are plenty of options to get you across the channel, as many different ferry companies go to France, and on Cheap 4 Ferries you can compare them all.

 Depending on where you live, or where you are travelling on to, some ferry to France routes might be better suited to you than others.
 For pure speed, Eurotunnel is a great option, while for a fast ferry it's hard to beat everyone's favourite Dover to Calais route.
 But if your holiday is in Brittany for instance, perhaps a longer, more leisurely car ferry to France or Spain followed by a shorter drive would be a more relaxing start to your holiday.
 Here are a few cross-channel options to consider.